Saddle fitting woes for a wider-backed horse? Then read on to find out more about these type of horses.

-Without doubt, certain types of horses and ponies are by nature harder to fit a saddle to.
-For those horses with less wither and wider, flatter backs it can prove more difficult when it comes to saddle fitting.
+Without a doubt, certain types of horses and ponies are by nature harder to fit a saddle to.
+For those horses with less wither and wider, flatter backs, it can prove more difficult when it comes to saddle fitting.
 Whether it be the saddle slipping on either side, to pinching or not sitting correctly, these are all very real problems horse owners have to work with when owning a larger framed horse.

-Whether choosing a new or second hand saddle, you will need to consider various points before selecting the best type.
-Points to consider include; activities you are undertaking with your horse or pony, his shape, development and age.
+As a standard, whether choosing a new or second-hand saddle for any shaped horse, you will need to consider various points before selecting the best type.
+Points to consider include:

-A common problem with a wider, flat backed horse may be the saddle slipping back, or around the horse when in use.
-A saddle that does this will impact on the horse’s way of going whether the rider is on board, or not.
-It will also affect the rider’s balance an position in the seat.
+A common problem with a wider, flat-backed horse may be the saddle slipping back, forward or around the horse when saddled.
+A saddle that does this will impact the horse’s way of going, whether the rider is on board or not.
+It will also affect the rider’s balance and position in the seat.

-In any case, no matter what the shape of the horse, the saddle must be comfortable and in the case of the younger rider make them feel secure to help build confidence, but it is equally important that the horse or pony is also comfortable.
+In any case, no matter what the shape of the horse, the saddle must be comfortable and, in the case of the younger rider, make them feel secure to help build confidence, but it is equally important that the horse or pony is also comfortable.